blab-lab/vsaSentence/README.md

 ------
 The vsaSentence experiment was run in MATLAB.
 The main function is `run_vsaSentence_expt.m`.

 You will also need code in the free-speech repository (<https://github.com/carrien/free-speech>), the blab-lab fork of Audapter (https://github.com/blab-lab/audapter_mex), and Audapter functions (https://github.com/blab-lab/audapter_matlab).
-Note that we collected data between 2021 and 2023.
+To ensure software compatibility, use a version released between 2021 and 2023, as the data were collected during that period.

 Access the data
 ------